Flat File Database Demo 3

 11. A whole line of the database is extracted.
 PHP 4.2 defaults to 1024 characters per line, but PHP 4.3 carries on until the end of the line is reached.
 If most of your lines are over 8Kb, it's best to specify an exact length here.
 (See this page on the PHP Manual for more details.)

-18. Now it's time to echo the line using PHP's heredoc syntax.
+18. Now it's time to echo the line using a linebreak so the source code is easier to read.

 19. The line is styled differently depending on the contents of the database.